Translation Management: 8 Tips to Run Projects Faster and Smarter

 Predefined workflows

-Translation memory, glossaries, and style guides
+Translation memory, glossaries, style guides

 Automation across routine tasks